fullstackers/bus.io/README.md

 # TODO

-* Hook up the Handler to MessageExchange
+* ~~~ Hook up the Handler to MessageExchange
-* Hook up the SocketMessages to Socket.IO
+* ~~~ Hook up the SocketMessages to Socket.IO
+* Take advantage of rooms
+* Simplify modifiy the actor population
+* More examples
+* Work without redis

+# Working Examples and Demos

+You will need a redis server up and running to run the demos at this time

+    > node examples/hello.js

 # Ideas